kubernetes/website/content/en/docs/tasks/administer-cluster/developing-cloud-controller-manager.md

 title: Developing Cloud Controller Manager
 ---

-**Cloud Controller Manager is an alpha feature in 1.8.
+**Cloud Controller Manager is an beta feature in 1.11.
 In upcoming releases it will be the preferred way to integrate Kubernetes with any cloud.
 This will ensure cloud providers can develop their features independently from the core Kubernetes release cycles.**